StanPlatinum/elf-respect/README.md

 ninja
 ```
  - This step may take some time...
+ - Please modify $(LLVM_PATH) in `dynamic-loader-checker/target-program/ShadowStackCFI/run.sh` to where the LLVM is cloned.

 ### Build SGX-Shield

  - SGX-Shield is a brilliant work which we have taken advantage of in our project.
 It can be cloned at https://github.com/jaebaek/SGX-Shield.
 Also, it is suggested that you can cloned a modified version at https://github.com/StanPlatinum/SGX-Shield.